Moreliaa/anki-web-lookup/README.md

 # Anki Web Lookup

-An anki addon which adds a context menu in the reviewer to search selected text in a search engine.
+An anki addon which adds a context menu in the reviewer to search selected text in a search engine using the default web browser.
-Currently only supports jisho.org.